 Instead of trying to prevent the haters from hating spend more time promoting your healthy lifestyle.

 Invite people to go rock climbing with you.
 Take people with you to check out this new restaurant you found where you can get some pretty healthy grub.
 Let your newly discovered energy and happiness show.

 A healthy lifestyle is an exciting lifestyle.
 When you’re the healthiest version of yourself all aspects of your life get better.
 Relationships, self-confidence, productivity in your career, and enthusiasm for living life.

-Never Say This: When someone asks you why you’re doing what you’re doing never tell them that you’re trying to better yourself.
-They’ll infer from that statement that if they aren’t doing what you’re doing than that makes you better than them.
+When someone asks you why you’re doing what you’re doing never tell them that you’re trying to better yourself.
+They’ll infer from that statement that if they aren’t doing what you’re doing then that makes you better than them.